 You can set your windmill up to 1000’ feet away from the pond and still aerate it.
 We see minimal friction loss with air, especially with our larger ½” airline.

 Yes, we do carry a full line of replacement parts for most aeration windmills.
-We manufacture these to our high quality performance specs and offer a guarantee that they’ll work or we’ll give you your money back.
+We manufacture these replacement components to our high quality performance specs.
 We have replacement blades, blade braces, hub assemblies, domes, tail arms, tail fins, tower pieces, stake clamps, diaphragms and check valves.
 All of our parts are offered at a lower price than the original equipment manufacturer.
 We have a parts warehouse in the U.S., Western Canada and in Eastern Canada.

 Tower hinges are our #1 accessory and make it much easier to install a windmill or to service it.
 Weighted airline is #2 in that it lets your airline sink to the bottom of the pond vs. having it floating on the surface.
 This keeps it from getting caught by boats, swimmers, fishing hooks, etc..
 Either a freeze control system or pressure relief valve is also very popular in that both protect the compressor in climates where you have may freezing.
 Lastly, we sell a lot of air stone housing buckets and air stone markers.